It’s a new tax year and the best time to review your new year finances

 If you earned more in interest than your personal saving allowance limit then you do not need to do anything.
 HMRC will pick up on this during this tax year and amend your tax code accordingly.

-However reviewing the interest you have received in conjunction with your spouse now allows you to maximise your personal allowances for the new tax year.
+However reviewing the interest you have received in conjunction with your spouse now allows you to maximize your personal allowances for the new tax year.

-Action – review interest received by you and your spouse and your eligibility for the Personal Savings Allowance, consider moving money around to maximise your tax free interest.
+Action – review interest received by you and your spouse and your eligibility for the Personal Savings Allowance, consider moving money around to maximize your tax free interest.

 Plan For the New Tax Year

 Think about how much you plan or hope to save.
-Work out your new year finances and where it would be best to save by creating your savings goals.
+Work out your new year finances and where it would be best to save by creating your savings and financial goals.

 Having savings goals for the coming year will help you identify how much money you have to save and where you want to save it to.